heutelbeck/sapl-demos/README.md

 If you want to get familiar with using a PDP directly, start with [sapl-demo-embedded](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-embedded).

-After that pich a demo that matches your interest.
+After that pick a demo that matches your interest.

 * [sapl-demo-webflux](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-webflux): Demonstrates how to hook a SAPL PEP into method security with Spring Security and Webflux.

-* [sapl-demo-webflux-filterchain](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-webflux-filterchain): Demonstrates how to hook a SAPL PEP into the Spring Security reactive filterchain in Webflux.
+* [sapl-demo-webflux-filterchain](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-webflux-filterchain): Demonstrates how to hook a SAPL PEP into the Spring Security reactive filter chain in Webflux.

 * [sapl-demo-mvc-app](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-mvc-app): A full stack Spring MVC application secured with SAPL.
 Demonstrates non-reactive declarative Policy Enforcement Points via annotations.

-* [sapl-demo-filterchain](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-filterchain): Demonstrates how to hook a SAPL PEP into the Spring Security filterchain for non-reactive environments.
+* [sapl-demo-filterchain](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-filterchain): Demonstrates how to hook a SAPL PEP into the Spring Security filter chain for non-reactive environments.

 * [sapl-demo-embedded](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-embedded): Manually instantiating a SAPL Policy Decision Point (PDP) and basic PDP interaction.
 Reading policies from bundled resources or monitoring a file system.